Your one-stop lighter review shop—review from decades of testing, experience, and experimentation.

 - It' is always hard to see how much fuel you have left in some Clippers, so weigh it.
 Clipper's weigh around 12.1 grams when empty and 17.1 when full, holding approximately 5 grams of fuel.
 Always good to know how much fuel you have left in the tank!

 - You can cut a flint in half with a pair of scissors if you ever needed to.

 - Don't let anyone use your flint-wheel lighter.
 Always light their smoke if they need a light.
 This prevents the wheel from being clogged up by residue from sweaty or greasy hands.

 - Never point someone else's lighter directly towards your face when first lighting it, especially after seeing how easy it is to make a powerful flame thrower out of a Clipper.

-The most famous disposable lighter is the BIC brand, which was founded in 1945 by Baron Marcel Bich.
+BIC is the most famous disposable lighter is the BIC brand.
+It was founded in 1945 by Baron Marcel Bich.
 The company was named after the BIC Crystal ballpoint pen.
 They are based in France and are well-known for making consumer products including lighters, pens, surfboards, razors and printed paper products.

 - Butane gas

 - The BIC is a good quality disposable lighter and slightly more expensive than the standard makes and models.